-Keep copies or originals of all documentation, including documentation sent to or received from external parties.
+Keep copies or originals of all documentation stored on site, including documentation sent to or received from external parties.
+All documentation kept for a minimum of five years.

 Use indelible ink for all paper documentation.

 Do not erase or obliterate entry errors on paper records.
 Make corrections by marking a line through the error so that it is still legible.
 Initial or sign and date the marked error and its correction.
 Indicate where and if other changes to the entry have been made.